wa2elgomaa/nodejs-reactjs/readme.md

 npm install
 npm start
 ```
 The development server should open a new tab at your browser.
+Your application should be working on http://localhost:8080.